How to Create a Bathroom Remodel Budget

 There’s nothing like remodeling a bathroom to get your creative juices flowing.
 You immediately start tearing through home decor magazines, pouring over Pinterest boards, and looking for any reason to scope out your friends’ bathrooms.
 Next thing you know, you have a detailed idea of what you want and how to get it.
 You’ve picked out the perfect lighting to go with a new vanity, found the right toilet to match your bathtub, and even thought of color to match your theme.

-Before you jump straight into remodeling, though, it’s important to plan ahead and think out what steps you’ll need to take first.
-Going into any construction project without a plan is sure to lead to bumps along the way.
+Before you jump straight into remodeling, it’s important to plan ahead and consider what steps you’ll need to take first.
+Going into any construction project without a plan will surely lead to bumps along the way.
 Instead, start by laying everything out bit by bit and work with what you have.
 Your budget will dictate much of your remodel, so that’s a good place to start.
-Once you have a plan, you can then start budgeting out what you can and cannot afford.
+Once you have a plan, you can start budgeting out what you can and cannot afford.
 Let’s look at how to accomplish this.

 planning for a bathroom remodel